 Physical abuse can encompass a range of hostile actions, such as hitting, kicking, burning, choking, or other types of behaviors which may lead to impairment or pain, injury, and bodily harm.
 The most straightforward way of recognizing physical abuse of an elderly friend or loved one is visible marks, including bruises, cuts, new mobility limitations.

+Many nursing homes witness employees exploiting the aged residents out of frustration or financial purposes.
+Here, one can seek the involvement of a Nursing Home Abuse Lawyer to escape humiliation while punishing the culprit.
+Forcible restraint is also considered a type of physical abuse that may be harder to identify.
+Therefore, it is counted as a punishable crime.
 A common and difficult form of elderly abuse at the hands of caretakers for a loved one to recognize is forced feeding.
 Forcible restraint is also considered a type of physical abuse that may be harder to identify.

 Communicating as much as possible with your elderly friend or loved one and looking for unusual signs of heightened fear, anxiety, and other results of trauma are an important thing to do when checking up and making visits.